ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 Multi-dimensional indexes

-index type is now stable and has been renamed
+The previously experimental zkd index type is now stable and has been renamed

-.
-Existing indexes keep the zkd
+to mdi.
+Existing indexes keep the zkd type.

-Multi-dimensional indexes can now be declared as sparse
+Multi-dimensional indexes can now be declared as sparse to exclude documents

 from the index that do not have the defined attributes or are explicitly set to

-is set, it still needs to be numeric.
+null values.
+If a value other than null is set, it still needs to be numeric.

-Multi-dimensional indexes now support storedValues
+Multi-dimensional indexes now support storedValues to cover queries for better

 performance.

-index variant has been added that lets you specify
+An additional mdi-prefixed index variant has been added that lets you specify

 additional attributes for the index to narrow down the search space using